alfredkam/yakojs/doc.md

   on: {
     'path:mouseMove': function (e, props) {
       /**
-       * You would expect props to include
+       * You would expect this.props.content to include
        * {
-       *   points : [             // values unders X segment
+       *   points : [             // values under X segment
        *     {
        *       label    : String, // data label
+       *       data     : {
-       *       value    : Number  // value at X segment
+                x: Number  // value at X segment
+                y: Number // Value at Y segment,
        *     }
        *   ],
        *   exactPoint : { // only included if hovered on a path / circle
+       *     data      : {
+                  x : Number (eg. time),
+                  y : Number (sample size),
+                  meta : {}
+             },
+       *     eY        : mouse event y,
-       *     label      : String, // data label,
+       *     eX        : mouse event x,
-       *     value      : Number  // value at X segment on a path
+       *     r         : radius of the bubble
        *   },
-       *   _segmentXRef : Number, // reference to X segment
+       *   segmentXRef : Number, // reference to X segment
-       *   _data        : Object, // reference to user data
-       *   _scale       : Object  // reference to the mathematical values used to calculate the graph
+       *   _scale       : Object  // reference to the mathematical values used to calculate the graph, event        : event object
        * }
        */
       // do something